adityar45/Linux-System-Programming/README.md

 6. Write a program which accept file name from user and read whole file.
 7. Write a program which accept file name from user and write string in that file.

+--Assignment 3
+1. Write a program which accept directory name from user and print all file names from that directory.
+2. Write a program which accept directory name from user and print all file names and its types from that directory.
+3. Write a program which accept directory name from user and print name of such a file having largest size.
+4. Write a program which accept two file names from user and copy the contents of an existing file into newly created file.
+5. Write a program which accept directory name and file name from user and check whether that file is present in that directory or not.
+6. Write a program which accept two directory names from user and move all files from source directory to destination directory.
+7. Write program which accept directory name from user and delete all empty files from that directory.